What Are People's Actual Utility Functions in Budget Aggregation?: Introduction

-Recently, \citet{brandt2024optimal} have argued in favor of utility functions called \emph{Leontief}, that are not based on any metric: voters evaluate a non-ideal budget based on the smallest \emph{ratio} of the amount given to any issue to their ideal amount.
+Recently, \citet{brandt2025optimal} have argued in favor of utility functions called \emph{Leontief}, that are not based on any metric: voters evaluate a non-ideal budget based on the smallest \emph{ratio} of the amount given to any issue to their ideal amount.
 The smallest ratios in the above example are $\frac{41}{50}= 0.82; \frac{17}{20}= 0.85; \frac{43}{50}=0.86$, so the voter would prefer $(43,26,31)$ as it provides the highest ratio.

+Yet another way to compare distributions is the \textit{Kullback-Leibler (KL)} divergence, which measures how different one allocation is from another in terms of information loss.
+It is commonly used to compare probability distributions, but has been recently used in a social choice context \citep{brandl2024natural}.

 Besides the different preferences in specific examples, different utility models yield substantially different combinations of properties that can be satisfied simultaneously.
-As an example, \citet{brandt2024optimal} prove that, for three or more issues and three or more voters, if voters' preferences are based on $\ell_1$ or $\ell_{\infty}$ metrics, then \emph{no} aggregation algorithm is truthful, Pareto-efficient and satisfies a weak fairness notion called \emph{proportionality}.
-In contrast, if voters have Leontief utilities, then the algorithm maximizing the Nash welfare (the product of utilities) is group-strategyproof --- which is stronger than truthful, and satisfies core fair share --- which is stronger than both Pareto-efficiency and proportionality.
+As an example, \citet{brandt2025optimal} prove that, for three or more issues and three or more voters, if voters' preferences are based on $\ell_1$ or $\ell_{\infty}$ metrics, then \emph{no} aggregation rule is truthful, Pareto-efficient and satisfies a weak fairness notion called \emph{proportionality}.
+In contrast, if voters have Leontief utilities, then the algorithm maximizing the Nash welfare (the product of utilities) is group-strategyproof (stronger than truthful), and satisfies core fair share (stronger than both Pareto-efficiency and proportionality).

-These vastly different results invoke the following question, which is at the heart of the present research: \begin{quote} \emph{ What utility functions are actually used by real people when comparing different budgets? } \end{quote}
+These vastly different results invoke the question which is at the heart of the present research: \begin{quote} \emph{ What utility functions are actually used by real people when comparing different budgets? } \end{quote} As different people may have different utility functions, our aim is to construct a generic polling framework, that allows to check various properties of individual users' utility functions.